Maths Mutt HOME

 Cartesian axes

-Any point plotted to the right of the zero will have a positive x co-ordinate.
+Points to the right of zero have positive x‑values.

 Example